hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ## Managing Tool Versions

 Terraform Enterprise has a control panel that allows admins to manage the versions of Terraform and Packer and their download locations.

+In Terraform Enterprise installations 201807-1 or later, see [Managing Tool Versions](admin/resources.html#managing-terraform-versions).

 In older Terraform Enterprise installations (prior to 201807-1) this control panel is available at the `/admin/tools` path or as a link in the sidebar from the general administrative interface at `/admin/manager`.